Blog ComparisonsHelp Scout vs Intercom: 2026 Head-to-Head Comparison

 All plans include unlimited admins, unlimited AI replies, and 24/6 support.
 Notably, no per-seat fees and AI features are included at no extra charge.
 You only pay more when you help more unique customers (the “contacts” model).

-- Essential: Starts at $29 per seat/month (billed annually).
-It includes Messenger, chat, shared inbox, basic reports, and a public help center.
+- Essential: $29 per seat/month billed annually ($39 monthly).
+Includes the Messenger, shared inbox, ticketing, pre-built reports, and a public help center.

-- Advanced: Starts at ~$85/seat/month; adds things like multiple inboxes, advanced workflows, and a private multilingual help center.
+- Advanced: $85 per seat/month billed annually ($99 monthly).
+Adds multiple inboxes, the workflows builder, and a private multilingual help center.

 ✨ Looking for a modern & affordable alternative to Help Scout and Intercom?
 Check out Featurebase →